codingfriend1/petalFetch/readme.md

 petal.setDefaults({ headers: { 'Authorization': 'Bearer <YOUR_TOKEN>' } });
 ```

-Do note that setting defaults for `body`, `headers`, or `params` completely overrides the previous defaults.
+Do note that setting defaults for `body`, `headers`, or `query` completely overrides the previous defaults.
 Yet, the `'Content-Type'` header will stay as `'application/json'` unless you override it explicitly.

 Keep in mind that any options specified in the request will merge with the defaults and take precedence over them.
 This allows you to fine-tune each request according to its specific requirements.